|

 red soft brush cleaning dirty vinyl siding after vinegar water spray on it.

 Step 5: Spray completely with a hose.
-You could even wipe with a microfiber cloth in some hard to reach areas if necessary.
+If necessary, you could even wipe with a microfiber cloth in some hard-to-reach areas.

 clean vinyl siding after using homemade eco-friendly cleaner.